-- Contracted personnel whilst engaged with work or visits officially related to WACC, including but not limited to the following: officers and board members; consultants; volunteers; contractors; any person representing WACC in an official capacity. - Staff or contracted personnel of partner organizations who are receiving financial support from WACC.
+- All staff or consultants contracted by WACC. - Contracted personnel whilst engaged with work or visits officially related to WACC, including but not limited to consultants and contractors; - Staff or contracted personnel of partner organizations who are receiving financial support from WACC. - Any person representing WACC in an official capacity including officers and Board members and volunteers (hereafter "volunteers).